Starting a new Cooperative

 - Is the project financially feasible and where can financing be obtained?

-- What types of legal documents will need to be drawn up?
+- What types of legal documents will be required?

 - What types of technical assistance and support will be needed (and what will the costs be) to make the cooperative a success?